 The data transfer sequences have the goal of transferring audio data from the server to the client.
-Two different protocols exist for the data transfer sequences: one protocol transfers over static virtual channels, and another transfers over UDP.
+Two different protocols exist for the data transfer sequences: one protocol transfers over virtual channels, and another transfers over UDP.

-The data transfer sequence over static virtual channels has a very simple protocol.
-The server sends two consecutive packets of audio data: a WaveInfo PDU (section 2.2.3.3) and a Wave PDU (section 2.2.3.4).
+The data transfer sequence over virtual channels has a very simple protocol.
+If the client version or server version is less than 8, the server sends two consecutive packets of audio data: a WaveInfo PDU (section 2.2.3.3) and a Wave PDU (section 2.2.3.4).
 Upon consuming the audio data, the client sends back a Wave Confirm PDU (section 2.2.3.8) to the server to notify the server that it has consumed the audio data.